Skip to main content

 local stdin = child:take_stdin()

-Take and return the stdin stream of the child process, which can only be called once and is only applicable to processes with stdin(Command.PIPED) set; otherwise, it returns nil.
+This method can only be called once and is only applicable to processes with stdin(Command.PIPED) set; otherwise, it returns nil.

 local stderr = child:take_stdout()

-This is useful when redirecting stdout to another process's stdin:
+which is useful when redirecting stdout to another process's stdin:

 local echo = Command("echo"):arg("Hello"):stdout(Command.PIPED):spawn()